shahraj81/aida/tools/scorer/README.md

 ## GROUND_TRUTH_INFO

-The scorer reads the QREL and coredocs, and uses the GROUND_TRUTH_INFO tag to log what mention spans are in the pool and what is their respective assessment.
+The scorer reads the QREL and coredocs, and uses the GROUND_TRUTH_INFO tag to record what mention spans in the QREL are considered to be in the pool (i.e. restricting the QREL to coredocs) and what is their respective assessment.
 An example is given below:

 ~~~
 DEBUG_INFO: GROUND_TRUTH_INFO: NODEID=E0632 MENTION=HC000T65W:(10120,0)-(10133,0) FQEC=HC000T65W:90 CORRECT
       (examples/M9/zerohop_response/example_qrels/M09-ZeroHop-FQEC-QREL.tab line 16)
 ~~~

 This line provides the information that the mention span `HC000T65W:(10120,0)-(10133,0)` is a CORRECT mention of the entity corresponding to the node `E0632` and that this mention falls in the equivalence class (i.e. FQEC) `HC000T65W:90`.
-Note that for text document elements, FQEC is the document element ID plus the sentence number in which the span falls, whereas video/image bounding boxes, the FQEC is the name of the document element.
+Note that for text document elements, FQEC is the document element ID plus the sentence number (as read from LTF files in LDC2018E62) in which the span falls, whereas video/image bounding boxes, the FQEC is the name of the document element.

 The number of distinct FQECs for a given node is value of GT used for computing F1.

 ## ASSESSMENT_INFO

-The scorer reads the responses and uses ASSESSMENT_INFO tag to log what were the pre-policy and post-policy assessments for a response.
+The scorer reads the responses and uses ASSESSMENT_INFO tag to record the pre-policy and post-policy assessments decisions made for a given response.
 An example is given below:

 ~~~
 DEBUG_INFO: ASSESSMENT_INFO: NODEID=E0632 QUERYID=AIDA_ZH_2018_37 MENTION=HC000T65W:(10052,0)-(10059,0) PRE_POLICY_ASSESSMENT=NOT_IN_POOL,SUBMITTED POST_POLICY_ASSESSMENT=IGNORED FQEC=UNASSESSED